BROOKLYN SPORTS & ENTERTAINMENT

 In addition, Yormark was influential in negotiating a partnership with Tribune Media’s New York television station, PIX11, which now has New York’s only Brooklyn bureau, headquartered inside the arena where it broadcasts live daily.

 Through the arena’s partnership with Disney Institute, Yormark has made great customer service a priority at Barclays Center.
-With its comprehensive program, Disney Institute has trained Barclays Center and Nets employees in providing a guest experience that is unmatched by any major sports and entertainment venue in New York.
+With its comprehensive program, Disney Institute trains Brooklyn Sports & Entertainment employees in providing a Barclays Center guest experience that is unmatched by any major sports and entertainment venue in New York.

-In 2013, Yormark teamed with Bruce Ratner to secure the winning bid to renovate and operate the new Nassau Veterans Memorial Coliseum on Long Island.
-Upon completion of renovations in winter 2016, the venue, also owned by Onexim Sports and Entertainment, will host world-class sports and entertainment events, and will also offer a surrounding retail development.
+In 2013, Yormark was instrumental in securing the winning bid for BSE to renovate and operate the new Nassau Veterans Memorial Coliseum on Long Island.
+Upon completion of renovations in spring 2017, the venue will host world-class sports and entertainment events.

 Yormark joined the Nets after a successful six-year period with NASCAR, for which he helped build the stock-car racing company into a major sports property.
 As vice president of corporate marketing in 2003, he oversaw a $750 million deal with Nextel Communications -- changing the name of stock car racing's premier circuit to the NASCAR Nextel Cup -- at the time the largest sponsorship agreement in the history of American sports.